 Below, she has written a little bit about her work and inspirations:

-“Nature and the environment have always been my main source of inspiration, this has been influenced by growing up in the Cumbrian countryside and being surrounded by the most beautiful landscapes.
+“Nature and the environment have always been my main source of inspiration, which has been influenced by growing up in the Cumbrian countryside and being surrounded by the most beautiful landscapes.
 My work is mainly made up of mixed media collages.
-I like to create all of the materials I work with whether it’s watercolour washes, photographs or tree rubbings, which I then layer on top of each other digitally to create the textures, colours and shapes shown in my work.”
+I like to create all of the materials I work with, whether it’s watercolour washes, photographs or tree rubbings, which I then layer on top of each other digitally to create the textures, colours and shapes shown in my work.”